Xinoph/xinoph.github.io/index.md

 {% endcomment %}

 <br>
+<h4>I am a freelance artist with skills in 3D modeling, 2D illustration, and Unity game development.</h4>

+<br><br>
-<h4>I am a graduate from Rensselaer Polytechnic Institute who studied game design and electronic art.</h4>
+I graduated from Rensselaer Polytechnic Institute with dual degrees in game design and electronic art.
+<br><br>
 I enjoy making games with wonky mechanics with zany characters to match.
 I believe that both players and spectators of a game should get enjoyment from seeing the game world unfold before them.
 <br><br>
 You can contact me at [brian.w.tam@gmail.com](mailto:brian.w.tam@gmail.com) or check out my [resume](/assets/BrianTam-Resume.pdf).